-As a medical practitioner, there’s no doubt that your understanding of the human body and its many conditions is more advanced than the understanding of the general population.
-You’ve been on the front lines of sickness, death, new life, hope, and suffering, and the valuable perspective of all medical professionals has helped develop evidence-based treatments and hypothesize different theories about human care.
-Yet in our current day, there is still much to learn about substance use disorder treatment and care.
+As a medical practitioner, there’s no doubt that your understanding of the human body and its many conditions is more advanced than understanding the general population.
+You’ve been on the front lines of sickness, death, new life, hope, and suffering.
+The valuable perspective of all medical professionals has helped develop evidence-based treatments and hypothesize different theories about human care.
+Yet, there is still much to learn about substance use disorder treatment and care in our current day.

-Alcoholics Anonymous — one of the first successful treatment options for those suffering from alcohol addiction — has been around since the late 1930s, and in that time other treatment centers for alcohol and drug addiction have come and gone.
+Alcoholics Anonymous — one of the first successful treatment options for those suffering from alcohol addiction — has been around since the late 1930s.
+In that time, other treatment centers for alcohol and drug addiction have come and gone.
 Over time, the AA 12-step program has become a backbone of alcohol use disorder treatment, but other, more successful options do exist.

-Many of them have found different methods for combating substance use, often with varying results, but over the years they have faced their own issues with funding and support.
-Despite the prevalence of low-income individuals suffering from substance use disorder, many of these rehabilitation centers have had to turn to expensive resort-style clinics, with exorbitant fees and inaccessible care for those living below the poverty line.
+Many of them have found different methods for combating substance use, often with varying results, but they have faced their own issues with funding and support over the years.
+Despite the prevalence of low-income individuals suffering from substance use disorder, many of these rehabilitation centers have had to turn to expensive resort-style clinics with exorbitant fees and inaccessible care for those living below the poverty line.

-Yet, perspective is key when it comes to understanding and properly treating those suffering from substance use disorder, and the thousands of medical professionals around the nation are on the front lines of this massive epidemic.
-You have both the power to change lives on an individual level as well as implement the systemic changes needed to improve care across the nation.
+Yet, perspective is key for understanding and properly treating those suffering from substance use disorder.
+The thousands of medical professionals around the nation are on the front lines of this massive epidemic.
+You have both the power to change lives on an individual level and implement the systemic changes needed to improve care across the nation.

 Image Source: Static Flikr

 Societal perceptions and medical treatment often go hand in hand.
 Unfortunately, medical professionals often develop misconceptions about medical care or individualized treatment, which in turn can lead to mismanaged care options, prejudicial treatment of patients due to gender or race, and further stigmatization of commonly misunderstood conditions or ailments.
-Drug and alcohol addiction is certainly one of those conditions that has struggled to gain serious attention and care for the majority of western medicine’s existence — often being considered a “moral failing” instead of a legitimate medical condition.
+Drug and alcohol addiction is certainly one of those conditions that have struggled to gain serious attention and care for most Western medicine’s existence — often being considered a “moral failing” instead of a legitimate medical condition.